Your baby's development in the 17th week of pregnancy

 Back pain:

-The abdomen reacts to stress:
+The belly reacts to stress:

 Increased sweating: